 If you look at it from a straight value perspective, the Amex Platinum is the clear winner.
-Plus, Amex Platinum gives you an extra three months to hit your spend requirement, and it also comes with 10X points on eligible purchases on the Card at restaurants worldwide and when you Shop Small in the U.S., on up to $25,000 in combined purchases, during your first 6 months of Card Membership.
+Plus, Amex Platinum gives you an extra three months to hit your spend requirement and comes with 10X points on eligible purchases on the card at restaurants worldwide and when you Shop Small in the U.S. (on up to $25,000 in combined purchases) during your first six months of card membership.

 The main reason to sign up for either of these cards is to earn rewards and score important travel perks.
 But which credit card will lead to the highest return overall?
 That really depends on your spending style and how much you spend over the course of any given year.